GL-PROXY/Private-Unleashed-2.0-FlipperZero-Firmware-unknow/README.md

 Many of you are asking about the password and truth be told too many people will misuse this for nefarious purposes regardless of any warnings against it.
 If you are a developer or wish to tinker around with your own equipment you can get in touch and we can discuss and I may just grant you access.

-Official dev site https://flipper-grabber.dev (no afflication to flipperc0d3r) here you can find a paid license version should you choose the blue pill
+Official dev site https://flipper-grabber.dev (no affliation to flipperc0d3r) here you can find a paid license version should you choose the blue pill

 ![matrix](https://github.com/user-attachments/assets/0f6e332d-ca0e-455a-b776-77add66408a4)